Gunner814/JSP-Signature-Generator/README.md

 - Check browser clipboard permissions

 **Images not displaying:**
-- Verify Google Drive sharing permissions
+- Verify all image files are present
 - Check internet connection
 - Try refreshing the page